 School councilors - Elodie Bannister and Jacob Hancock

-- PE days - Tuesday and Wednesday afternoon
+- PE days - Monday and Wednesday afternoon

 - We also made some important changes to the way that spelling works across the school.
 We introduced our 'Have a Go' books with our 5 personalised spellings.
 Check out our new Spellings Home Learning page to find out more information about how to improve your spellings at home.